 Fairfax ARKS are the behaviours we expect our students to display.
 All behaviours will be addressed under the four values/rules.
 Rewards and recognition will be awarded under the four values/rules, and students will work towards their ARKS badges to wear proudly on their uniform.
+Students who adhere to our school rules are role models and represent the 'Fairfax Way'.

 We recognise that students need to be taught how to behave.
-Students are taught through various method:
+Students are taught through various methods: